What Result-Focused Representation Really Means

 A big part of this cost versus benefit analysis on financial issues is how much will the cost likely be in comparison to the value of the actual issue.
 I often tell clients that it does not make any sense to spend nine dollars on a ten dollar dispute.
 That is because whether it is hundreds of dollars or thousands of dollars, if the ultimate cost for the issue may be close to, meet or even exceed the value of any result, all you have done is pay lawyer’s fees for the sake of paying lawyer’s fees.
 Compromise in such situations makes more sense.

 However, if the issue is a valuable one and there is significant money at stake, then it may make more sense to litigate the issue if the other party refuses to reach a reasonable compromise.
 How that may apply to your case of course requires significant dialogue and analysis.
-But that is what you will have if you retain our family law firm and what you should expect in any advocate you hire.
+That is what you will have if you retain our family law firm and what you should expect in any advocate you hire.